 Click here to see a weekly timetable in Class 4 - this might help you know when to bring your PE kit and swimming kit.

-To find out what Class 4 will be learning during the Autumn Term click here.
+To find out what Class 4 will be learning during the Spring Term click here.

 Spellings and Grammar